-The term Bandwidth refers to the width of a Band, the difference between to Frequencies.
-(In portions of the spectrum where Wavelength is the typical unit used, it may be characterized as the distance between two wavelengths.)
+The term bandwidth refers to the width of a band, the difference between its lower and upper frequencies.
+(In portions of the spectrum where wavelength is the typical unit used, it may be characterized as the difference between two wavelengths.)
 The term is used in astronomy, communications, and signal processing.
-It can be the characteristic of some electronics (an amplifier) or a transmission line, and is used as such in Radio Astronomy.
-It can also be deliberately imposed, e.g., by a Filter.
-If a filter (or electronics) chops off the frequencies at a point, the difference is easily calculated, but typically the sensitivity decreases over a portion of the spectrum, and one method of characterizing the bandwidth is Full Width At Half Maximum.
+A given bandwidth can be the characteristic of some electronics (an amplifier) or a transmission line, and is used as such in radio astronomy.
+It can also be deliberately imposed, e.g., by a filter.
+If a filter (or electronics) chops off the frequencies at a point, the difference is easily calculated, but typically the sensitivity decreases over a portion of the spectrum, and one method of characterizing the bandwidth is full width at half maximum.

 To make up an example, a sensor aiming to sense 100 MHz may actually sense from 90-110 MHz, giving it a bandwidth of 20 MHz.

 Broadband and narrowband are commonly used terms to characterize a bandwidth as large or small.